-Separation Agreements in Long Island
+Separation Agreements in New York

 If you and your spouse have decided to separate but are not yet sure about filing and finalizing a divorce, you may want to consider a separation agreement.
 At Hedayati Law Group P.C., our family law attorneys in Long Island have years of experience dealing with complicated divorce and separation issues throughout New York City and Long Island, including Melville.
 Allow us to guide you through this difficult time, protecting your rights and best interests from start to finish.

-In many ways, a separation is an entirely different animal than divorce, yet both have similar end goals in mind: the preservation of each spouse’s happiness by finding time to focus on themselves.
+In many ways, separation is an entirely different animal than divorce, yet both have similar end goals in mind: the preservation of each spouse’s happiness by finding time to focus on themselves.
 A separation agreement is not something that you can apply for through the court, and it is not something that the court grants; rather, it is a legally binding contract.
 Agreements that are written poorly can lead to confusion and future discrepancies.
-As such, it is imperative that you contact a divorce attorney from our office to draft your separation agreement with the proper language that will make the agreement clear, concise, and solid.
+As such, it is imperative that you contact a Long Island legal separation attorney from our office to draft your separation agreement with the proper language that will make the agreement clear, concise, and solid.
 It becomes official when the signatures of both spouses are recorded on the agreement by a notary public.

 With that said, it is, therefore, necessary that each spouse consents to a separation agreement, or it will not be enforceable.
 For example, if one spouse is unreachable or otherwise unable to consent to the agreement, the separation procedure cannot advance.
 As a result, it is essential that both parties are on the same terms as they enter a separation.

-Why You Should Consider separation
+Why You Should Consider legal separation in New York

 It is important to know that when a couple decides to separate and live apart, it does not mean that there is a dissolution of the marriage.
 However, after the separation agreement has been legally binding for more than one year, you can petition for divorce.
 In this specific situation, you can be granted a “conversion” divorce, which allows a spouse to file for divorce based solely on the separation agreement, and additional grounds for divorce are not necessary.